wiktorolszowy/fMRI_temporal_autocorrelation/README.md

    - ...
 - `figures`

   Figures made by the MATLAB script 'make_figures.m'.
-Figures from the paper, including from the appendix, can be found here.
+Figures from the paper, including from the supplement, can be found here.
    - ...
 - `FSL_FEAT_designs`
    - `design_gamma2_D.fsf`